 The next section of the film follows Maya on her long, Sisyphean search for bin Laden.
 Neroni compares Maya in Zero Dark Thirty to Carrie in Homeland, calling the first a “bio-detective” and the second a “detective of the real.”
-According to Neroni, Maya relies on biological methods deployed by the counterterrorism apparatus, notably investigation by torture – a method based on the assumption that the body is a vessel of secrets, extractable because its final motivation is to survive.
+According to Neroni, Maya relies on biological methods deployed by the counterterrorism apparatus, notably investigation by torture – a method based on the assumption that the body is a vessel of secrets that are extractable because its final motivation is to survive.
 Carrie, on the other hand, concentrates on the psychoanalytical level, tuning into the desires and anxieties of the subjects of her investigation.
 In contrast to Neroni, I consider Maya and Carrie to be both “detectives of the real.”
 In fact, both start with technical and biological means, witnessing or inflicting torture and watching recorded or live video footage of their targets.
 Yet both soon come to realize the limits of these methods and eventually seek knowledge of the Other elsewhere.
 They go on to draw conclusions based on the insight that their targets are psychoanalytical subjects, driven by ideology and passions, not excluding the drive for self-destruction.
 In so doing, they distance themselves from their male colleagues, who disavow this level of knowledge.
 The investigators’ failure to identify the Other by watching video footage is an implicit criticism of both investigation methods and conventional representations of terrorists in the news media and in fiction.
 The terrorist Other remains enigmatic.
 It takes a transgression of conventional representation, such as a woman on the front lines, who relies on unconventional methods, to know and find the terrorist Other.

 Maya’s unorthodox method is exemplified by her willingness to consider the motives behind suspects’ behaviour, a willingness she does not share with her bosses.
 The fact that all those tortured and investigated in connection with Abu Ahmed refuse to reveal his name, location, or current function tells her that he is important, and that he is indeed directly associated with bin Laden, possibly functioning as his personal messenger.
-“This is tradecraft,” Maya says about the inconsistent conduct of the suspected courier,; whom she assumes is doing just what she would have done in the same situation.
+“This is tradecraft,” Maya says about the inconsistent conduct of the suspected courier, who is doing, she says, just what she would have done in the same situation.
 When a suspicious house is discovered in Pakistan, everything about the compound tells her it is bin Laden’s hideout, even though, or precisely because, there is no positive proof of bin Laden’s presence there.
 However, since “the President is a thoughtful, analytical guy, he needs proof,” as a White House National Security Advisor (Stephen Dillane) says, permission for the attack on the compound is postponed until biological evidence, such as bin Laden’s DNA in the sewage, is found.
 Her willingness to rely on lack of evidence, the gender aspect of which I will discuss below, distinguishes Maya from her male colleagues and gives her an advantage in the search for the terrorist.

 For much of the film, it is indeed Maya who moves the investigation forward.
 Up until the night raid on bin Laden’s compound, the film presents no knowledge that Maya does not herself possess.
-Closeups of her face ensure that the audience identifies with her intense emotions.
+Close-ups of her face ensure that the audience identifies with her intense emotions.
 The audience supports her efforts as she moves the plot forward.
 Nevertheless, Maya is constantly held back by male colleagues, especially her superiors in the hierarchic CIA.